Patron Saints for Children

 The former queen submitted to the rule of St. Bertilla in the monastery of Chelles.
 She demonstrated great humility in taking on all of the dirtiest jobs in the convent.
 And, finally, after almost fifteen years of humble and devout religious life, she fell ill and died in 680.

-Want to get your kids excited about the Faith?
+Want to get your children excited about the Catholic faith?

 I subscribed for the Saints Letter Club last week.
 The first letter came today!
 I absolutely love it!" - S.C.